partiql/partiql-lang-kotlin/README.md

 ## Directory Structure

-- `docs` source code for the GitHub Wiki
+- `docs` documentation and migration guides as well as source for the GitHub Wiki
-- `partiql-grammar` contains the ANTLR files to generate the PartiQL Parser.
-- `lang` contains the source code of the library containing the interpreter.
-- `lang/jmh` contains the JMH benchmarks for PartiQL.
+- `examples`
+- `lib` libraries not part of the partiql-lang-kotlin JAR
-- `cli` contains the source code of the command-line interface and interactive prompt.
+- `partiql-cli` contains the source code of the command-line interface and interactive prompt.
 (CLI/REPL)
+- `partiql-lang` source code for the PartiQL parser and interpreter.
+- `paritql-lang/src/jmh` contains the JMH benchmarks for PartiQL.
+- `partiql-types` PartiQL type system

 ### Running JMH Benchmarks